The Snowstorm

 How many miles will be driven?

-Expect to cover 3,500+ miles on the continent, spread over 16 days
+Depending on the route options you choose, expect to cover over 4,000 miles on the continent, spread over either 16 or 18 days

 What accommodation can I expect?

-As with all Pub2Pub trips, you can expect at least 3* hotel accommodation every night
+As with all Pub2Pub trips, you can expect at least 3* hotel accommodation every night, with many of the hotels having indoor swimming pools, saunas, spas, gyms and suchlike.

 What cars are eligible?

 As mentioned above, all cars are welcome, though we’d love to get as many Swedish steeds along as possible.
-So, undertake the trip in your daily driver, your hardy classic, or a specially bought Saab or Volvo, the choice is yours
+So, undertake the trip in your daily driver, your hardy classic, or a specially bought Saab or Volvo, the choice is yours.
+On the inaugural trip, we had Nissan Juke daily drivers, a specially brought Jaguar XJ6, a Camel Trophy-spec Range Rover, several transaxle Porsches, a Jeep Cherokee, a Mk4 Golf named Gerty, a Ford Focus RS, a Porsche Cayenne, Volvo XC90s and a brace of Volvo 240s.
+In short, the only real limit here is your imagination.

 What modifications are required?